Suno Piano Ballad Prompts: 10 Emotional Solo Templates

 Common mistakes

-• Asking for epic on a 60 BPM track — Suno will fight the tempo with big drums
+• Asking for epic at 60 BPM.
+Suno fights the slow tempo with big drums.
+Use dramatic or soaring strings instead.

-• Skipping the rubato cue — Suno plays metronome-stiff piano otherwise
+• Skipping the rubato cue.
+Without rubato, v5.5 plays metronome-stiff piano.

-• Not naming the vocal gender — chorus often comes back in the wrong voice
+• Leaving the vocal gender out.
+The chorus often returns in the wrong voice.

 How to push results further

-• Specify when strings enter: strings enter at chorus, swelling in final chorus keeps verses spare
+• Time the strings. strings enter at chorus, swelling in final chorus keeps the verses spare.

-• Add expressive rubato, breath between phrases for human-feeling piano
+• Humanize the piano.
+Add expressive rubato, breath between phrases so it stops sounding quantized.

 FAQ

-Q: Suno keeps making my piano ballad too fast — fix?
+Q: Suno keeps making my piano ballad too fast.
+How do I fix it?

-A: Lock BPM 60-75 and add slow rubato phrasing, breathing space between phrases.
-Avoid the word pop unless you want a 90+ BPM result.
+A: Pin a single BPM between 60 and 75 (not a range), and add slow rubato phrasing, breathing space between phrases.
+Avoid the word pop unless you actually want a 90+ BPM result.

 Q: How do I get a Ludovico Einaudi feel?

-A: Don’t name artists.
-Use minimalist neoclassical piano, repeating arpeggio motifs, sparse texture, no vocals.
+A: Do not name artists; Suno filters living-artist names.
+Use minimalist neoclassical piano, repeating arpeggio motifs, sparse texture, no vocals instead.

 Q: Can I generate just the piano part?

-A: Yes — write solo grand piano only, instrumental, no other instruments, no vocals.
-Useful for stems you mix with your own vocal recording.
+A: Yes.
+Write solo grand piano only, instrumental, no other instruments, no vocals.
+On Pro/Premier you can also export individual stems (up to 12) to mix against your own vocal recording.

 A: Add expressive rubato, dynamic velocity variation, light pedal sustain, breath between phrases.
-Also try felt piano for a warmer recorded tone.
+Switch the lead to felt piano for a warmer, closer-mic recorded tone.

 Q: Best key for breakup piano ballads?

-A: A minor or D minor are workhorses.
-C minor for darker.
-F minor for film-score weight.
-Major keys work for reflective rather than heartbreak.
+A: A minor and D minor are the workhorses.
+C minor reads darker; F minor carries film-score weight.
+Major keys (F, C) fit reflective rather than heartbroken songs.

 Tags: #Suno #Music #ballad #piano #Prompt